 We got lucky to observe the process of sorting the dry fruits from its wooden sticks.
 The machine looked rather ancient but seemed to get the job done.
 As we stopped and observed the farmers, they offered us a handful of raisins to taste.

-After harvesting the fresh grapes from June to September, the fruits are let in a chunce.
+After harvesting the fresh grapes from June to September, the fruits are stored in a chunce.
 These are uniquely shaped building found in and around Turpan and whose usage is to dry the grapes into raisins.

 The structures are traditionally made of mud bricks and built on a housetop or high on a hill to allow the wind to go through the walls and dry the fruit.
 Most houses have a tall chunce built over the house or wall.
 This allows the buildings to catch the windy breeze that helps to dry the fruit.
 It takes about 40 days for grapes to dry.

 Most of the raisins that grow in Turpan are white grapes.
 Raisins that dry outside under the sun will turn darker, where those protected in the dark inside of the chunce usually become yellow or green.
 These chunce-dried raisins are considered a better grade of product.

 We walked up the hills behind the old streets to reach dozens upon dozens of Chunces.
 Most of them were empty of the fruits since we were late in the season.
 Many had raisins laying on the grounds, remains of the past harvest.
 The buildings were fascinating, as well as some equipment used to dry the raisins.

 Turpan is better known for its ancient ruins such as Gaochang Ruins and Bezeklik Thousand Buddha Caves.
 However, the laid-back aspect of the town, the numerous vineyards, the tranquil atmosphere, and the authentic display of traditions made it one of the highlights of our Xinjiang visit.